hartwigmedical/pipeline5/README.md

 ### Runtime Bucket
 The runtime bucket is created at startup as a sandbox for all inputs (FASTQ, ref genome, jar) and outputs (BAMs) for the pipeline run.
 All Google Dataproc temporary files and logs are also written to the runtime bucket.

-Each runtime bucket gets a name based on the following convention `gs://run-SAMPLE_ID-TIMESTAMP`.
-The suffix after `run-` can be overriden by passing bootstrap the `run_id` flag.
-This can be useful to re-run against the same input without waiting for the upload.
+Each runtime bucket gets a name based on the following convention `gs://run-SAMPLE_ID`.
+A suffix after `run-` can be added by passing bootstrap the `run_id` flag.
+This can be useful to annotate experiments or generate a unique id.

 Static data is copied into the bucket at startup from some well known buckets available in the project: